hilbix/tino/howto/docker.md

 > Easy enough.
 So why does nobody explains this in the `README`?

-### Part 3: Build docker image via Dockerfile
+### Part 3: Docker build via Dockerfile

 {{{
-docker build - < Dockerfile
+docker build -f Dockerfile .
 }}}

 Yes, that's not much magic.
 However you will not know this if you never did it before!

 > Very easy, if you know it.
 But why does nobody put this simple line into the `README`?

 ### Part 4: If it does not work

+Try if it is not a complete image build.
+Sometimes the build just a TAR file, like this:

+{{{
+docker build -f Dockerfile -o type=tar,dest=output.tar .
+}}}

+Look somewhere to find something which docker options are needed to build it.

-That then is not your fault.
+But that hassle is not your fault.
 It is the fault of the Author of the `Dockerfile`.

 Reach out and blame them.
 Or fix it, if you can.
 And then reach out and blame them (AKA send a Pull request).